Map of Faroe Islands

 It is always helpful to look at a map when planning your holiday to the Faroe Islands.
 On the map below you will find all ferry routes and you can see where the only airport in the Faroe Islands is located.

 This is a need-to-have map when travelling in the Faroe islands.
-Seven out of eighteen islands are connected and the other eleven islands can be reached either by ferries or by public helicopters.
+Six out of eighteen islands are connected and the other twelve islands can be reached either by ferries or by public helicopters.

 This map of the Faroe Islands shows you all the main roads.
 There are also many smaller and narrower roads leading especially to the smaller villages such as Saksun and Tjørnuvík.
 You can also see all the helicopter landing sites and bus routes.